ZLEKA/back-end_tweeterClone/README.md

 });
 ```

-### <a name="request">Request</a>
+### Request

 Once the `routes` have been parsed and validated, the application will capture the incoming request and save all the information in the `Request` instance.

-The `Request` instance should contain all the information regarding the incoming request,correctly separated and categorized in `Parameter` instances.
+The `Request` instance contains the information regarding the incoming request, represented with `Parameter` instances.

-The `Request` instance will have the following accessible properties.
+The `Request` instance has the following accessible properties.

 ```Php